johnnieyu/rpi-berlin/README.md

 - There are a few missing components - I need bread boards and wire nuts.
 Ordered & arriving tomorrow.
 - Ordered a 3D printer that arrived today.
 Won't know how to design the enclosure until I get the software and hardware working, but this is my first 3D printing project so I'll be doing some test prints and learning everything I need to design the camera shell.
 - Started planning out the software architecuture - Github initiated today.
+- Added cdmx.jpg to the /data directory, the first photo I hand-printed in NYC.

 ### April 15, 2025